 This Compromise Alternative was originally presented to Charleston County Finance Committee on August 5, 2021 and a link to the presentation is located here.

-The project team is committed to continuing to work closely with surrounding communities and stakeholders as the project design, Environmental Report, U.S. Army Corps of Engineers (USACE) permit application, and South Carolina Department of Health and Environmental Control (SCDHEC), now known as the South Carolina Department of Environmental Services (SCDES), permit application are being reviewed.
-Final versions of the Environmental Report and Supporting Documentation may be viewed here.
+The project team is committed to continuing to work closely with surrounding communities and stakeholders as the project design, Environmental Report, U.S. Army Corps of Engineers (USACE) permit application, and the South Carolina Department of Environmental Services (SCDES) permit application are being reviewed.

 Dates are approximate